 The dominant contributor to the SW cloud feedback is the change in cloud fraction.
 The reduction of cloud fraction between 50°S and 50°N, except along the equator and the eastern part of the ocean basins (Figure 12.17), contributes to an increase in the absorbed solar radiation (Figure 12.16c).
-Physical mechanisms and the role of different parameterizations have been proposed to explain this reduction of low-level clouds (Zhang and Bretherton, 2008; Caldwell and Bretherton, 2009; Brient and Bony, 2013; Webb et al., 2013).
+Physical mechanisms and the role of different parameterizations have been proposed to explain this reduction of low level clouds (Zhang and Bretherton, 2008; Caldwell and Bretherton, 2009; Brient and Bony, 2013; Webb et al., 2013).
 Poleward of 50°S, the cloud fraction and the cloud optical depth increases, thereby increasing cloud reflectance.
 This leads to a decrease of solar absorption around Antarctica where the ocean is nearly ice free in summer (Figure 12.16c).
-However, there is low confidence in this result because GCMs do not reproduce the nearly 100% cloud cover observed there and the negative feedback could be overestimated (Trenberth and Fasullo, 2010) or, at the opposite, underestimated because the cloud optical depth simulated by models is biased high there (Zelinka et al., 2012).
+However, there is low confidence in this result since GCMs do not reproduce the nearly 100% cloud cover observed there and the negative feedback could be overestimated (Trenberth and Fasullo, 2010) or, at the opposite, underestimated since the cloud optical depth simulated by models is biased high there (Zelinka et al., 2012).

 In the LW domain, the tropical high cloud changes exert the dominant effect.
-A lifting of the cloud top with warming is simulated consistently across models (Meehl et al., 2007b) which leads to a positive feed-back whereby the LW emissions from high clouds decrease as they cool (Figure 12.16b).
-The dominant driver of this effect is the increase of tropopause height and physical explanations have been proposed (Hartmann and Larson, 2002; Lorenz and DeWeaver, 2007; Zelinka
+A lifting of the cloud top with warming is simulated consistently across models (Meehl et al., 2007b) which leads to a positive feedback whereby the LW emissions from high clouds decrease as they cool (Figure 12.16b).
+The dominant driver of this effect is the increase of tropopause height and physical explanations have been proposed (Hartmann and Larson, 2002; Lorenz and DeWeaver, 2007; Zelinka and Hartmann, 2010).
+Although the decrease in cloudiness generally increases OLR and partly offsets the effect of cloud rising, the net effect is a consistent positive global-mean LW cloud feedback across CMIP and CFMIP models.
+Global-mean SW cloud feedbacks range from slightly negative to strongly positive (Soden and Vecchi, 2011; Zelinka et al., 2012), with an inter-model spread in net cloud feedback being mainly attributable to low-level cloud changes.